 Dan Kowalski said the septic plan for this site had been approved by the Board of Health and the Conservation Commission in 2015.
 Mr. Kowalski now seeks approval to do other work before the septic was installed.
 The requested first amendment to the existing permits was the removal of five trees.
 One tree was outside the 25' buffer zone, but two feet from the house.
 Mr. Kowalski showed a photo.
 The second tree had limbs over the house causing moss to grow on the roof.
 The third tree was lopped off at the property line and was comprised of suckers growing from the trunk.
 The fourth tree was a large oak growing at an angle over the lake.
-70 - 80% of the upper portion of the tree.
+70 - 80% of the upper portion of the tree was dead.
+Mr. Kowalski was concerned about the safety of his kids with limbs falling off the tree.
 The fifth tree was well outside the 50' buffer zone, but had large limbs hanging over power lines with many V junctions.